-- Keto Fruits And Vegetables – You can try to add in keto friendly fruits and only use the keto friendly vegetables.
+- Keto Fruits And Vegetables – You can try to add keto-friendly fruits and only use keto-friendly vegetables.

-- Wrap With Lettuce – instead of the rice paper wrap the spring roll with lettuce instead.
+- Wrap With Lettuce – instead of the rice paper, wrap the spring roll with lettuce.
 Wrap them as you eat them.

-- Use Monk Fruit Sugar – For the sauces use a Monk Fruit sugar instead of sugar to make it a sugar free sauce.
+- Use Monk Fruit Sugar – For the sauces, use Monk Fruit sugar instead of sugar to make it a sugar-free sauce.

-- Coconut Oil – Use coconut oil for the peanut sauce or any other cooking.
+- Coconut Oil – Use coconut oil for the peanut sauce or cooking.

-- Peanut Butter – Use a sugar free keto peanut butter then add a bit of monk fruit sugar if you want to sweeten up the peanut sauce a bit.
+- Peanut Butter – Use a sugar-free keto peanut butter, then add a bit of monk fruit sugar if you want to sweeten up the peanut sauce.

-- Hoisin Sauce – Make your own keto hoisin sauce or use a keto friendly soya sauce.
+- Hoisin Sauce – Make your keto hoisin sauce or use a keto-friendly soya sauce.